Material efficiency: Recycling

-According to World Economic Forum approximately 36% of all plastic produced is used to create packaging, 85% of which ends up in landfills.
-Plastic waste is a mixture of different types of plastics, and it isn't easy to recycle.
+Approximately 36% of all plastic produced is used to create packaging, 85% of which ends up in landfills.
+Plastic waste is a mixture of different types of plastics.
 Plastic recycling has several challenges.
 Plastic cannot be recycled several times without quickly degrading in quality; The total bottle recycling rate for 2020 was 27.2%, down from 28.7% in 2019.
 Every hour, 2.5 million plastic bottles are thrown away in the U.S. Currently, around 75 and 199 million tons of plastic are in our oceans, without considering microplastics.